IshaanChamoli/BookWars/README.md

 - UI Design (use Tailwind)

 Phase 2:
-- Log in page for each user
+- Log in page + authentication for each user
 - bookName + rating + pages update options
 - Leaderboard (Total pages read across all books)